AnalyticalGraphicsInc/gltf-vscode/README.md

 ## Tree View of Scene Nodes

-Command name: `glTF: Tree View of Scene Nodes`

-This displays a window with a tree view revealing the node structure of the glTF file.
+This displays an Explorer outline revealing the node structure of the glTF file.
+This allows easier navigation of the scene structure.

 ## Other Features